- CBD’s most common side effects include nausea, drowsiness, gastrointestinal issues, dry mouth, and interactions with other medications.

 However, some people have reported that CBD can affect your health unfavorably.
 So, it is recommended to keep its potential side effects in mind before you start consuming CBD.

-Still, more research needs to be done to be sure if CBD possesses any side effects or not.
+Still, more research needs to be done to determine whether CBD has any side effects.

 It is also said that the side effects of CBD may vary from person to person.
 This means it could be possible that your friend experiences nausea after consuming CBD, but you feel completely fine.
 Or, in most cases, better than before.